This report is available to users in India for ₹40,000 + applicable taxes

 CRISIL Research expects solar power capacity additions of 51-53 GW over the next 5 years (FY 2020-24) as compared to 26 GW over the last 5 years (FY 2015-2019).
 Capacity additions will be driven by the following:

 State solar policies: With thrust from the central government, states have also come out with aggressive targets to be achieved by 2022 under their state solar policies.
-A total of ~6.8 GW is under construction based on already allocated schemes and another 7.5 GW is in tendering phase based on released tenders under various state policies.
-States are facilitating land acquisition via solar park allocations in their respective states.
+A total of ~9.5 GW is under construction based on already allocated schemes and another 4.2 GW is in tendering phase based on released tenders under various state policies.

 PSUs: The CPSU program under JNNSM has been extended to 12 GW in February 2019.
 Also, the government is encouraging cash rich PSUs to set up renewable energy projects.
-In particular, NTPC has already commissioned a total of over ~870 MW of capacities, has allocated 2750 MW and tendered a further ~300 MW, under various schemes.
+In particular, NTPC has already commissioned a total of over ~870 MW of capacities, has allocated ~2.9 GW and tendered a further ~2.2 GW, under various schemes.
 It has a target of installing ~10 GW of renewable energy capacities by FY2022.
 Similarly, Indian railways has committed to 5 GW of solar power by 2025.
 Other PSUs such as NLC, NHPC, defense organizations and governmental establishments are also expected to contribute to this addition.

-Rooftop Solar projects: We expect ~8 GW of rooftop projects (under CAPEX and OPEX mode) to commission by FY 2023 led by high industrial and commercial tariffs and declining levelised cost of energy for solar rooftop projects.
-However, the capacity additions should be supported by improvement in the discoms infrastructure, continuation of net metering regulations/benefits and other regulatory incentives.
+Rooftop Solar projects: We expect ~6-7 GW of rooftop projects (under CAPEX and OPEX mode) to commission by FY 2024 led by high industrial and commercial tariffs and declining levelised cost of energy for solar rooftop projects.
+However, growth in rooftop solar capacity additions need to be supported by improvement in the discoms infrastructure, continuation of net metering regulations/benefits and other regulatory incentives.